Features

 Kitchen

 Compiling a vacation rental kitchen checklist for the kitchen may take a bit more time than other rooms because there are many smaller items you also need to keep track of.
-For the kitchen, your inventory list should include:
+For the kitchen, your short-term rental inventory list should include:

 • Seasonings and condiments